In this article, we will discuss the difference between ECM system and content services platform (ECM vs CSP).

 Artificial Intelligence Adoption

-Artificial intelligence is improving our daily quality of life and can play a big role in information management which will result in improved productivity, improved efficiency, and reduce cost.
+Artificial intelligence is improving our daily quality of life and can play an enormous role in information management which will result in improved productivity, improved efficiency, and reduce cost.
 Using advanced cognitive technologies will allow content services platform to automate classification, automate capturing (single and in batch), extract metadata, content redaction (hide personal identification information) and a lot more.

 Low-Code Process Automation

-A major capability in content services platform is the ability to allow citizen developers to create application to address departmental business needs within weeks without much development.
-Content services platform – CSP providers offer full graphical workflow and form designers with advanced capabilities to quickly access and route content across different stakeholders.
+A major capability is the ability to allow citizen developers to create application to address departmental business needs without much development.
+Content services platform providers offer full graphical workflow and form designers with advanced capabilities to quickly access and route content across different stakeholders.

-Most enterprise content management – ECM system providers have a complete business process management (BPM) module which will allow to automate processes and router information but it needs more advanced development skills.
+Most ECM system providers have a complete business process management (BPM) module which will allow to automate processes and router information but it needs more advanced development skills.

-Both enterprise content management – ECM and content services platform – CSP have similar goals but each solution provides a different approach to manage the information chaos in organizations.
+Both platforms have similar goals but each solution provides a different approach to manage the information chaos in organizations.